XRPLF/xrpl-dev-portal/content/tutorials/get-started/look-up-transaction-results.md

 ### Payment Channels

 Look for a `CreatedNode` of LedgerEntryType `PayChannel` when creating a payment channel.
 You should also find a `ModifiedNode` of LedgerEntryType `AccountRoot` showing the decrease in the sender's balance.
-Look for an `Account` field in the `FinalFields` to confirm that the address matching the sender, and look at the difference in the `Balance` fields to see the change in XRP balance.
+Look for an `Account` field in the `FinalFields` to confirm that the address matches the sender, and look at the difference in the `Balance` fields to see the change in XRP balance.

-There are several ways to requesting to close a payment channel, aside from the immutable `CancelAfter` time of the channel (which is only set on creation).
+There are several ways to request to close a payment channel, aside from the immutable `CancelAfter` time of the channel (which is only set on creation).
 If a transaction schedules a channel to close, there is  a `ModifiedNode` entry of LedgerEntryType `PayChannel` for the channel, with the newly-added close time in the `Expiration` field of the `FinalFields`.
 The following example shows the changes to a `PayChannel` in a case where the sender requested to close the channel without redeeming a claim:

 ```json
 {